Robert-van-Engelen/Forth500/manual.md

     : greetings     10 hellos ; ↲

-It is good practice to define words with short definitions.
-It makes programs much easier to understand, maintain and reuse.
+*It is good practice to define words with short definitions!*  It makes your programs much easier to understand, maintain and reuse.
 Because words operate on the stack, pretty much any sequence of words can be moved from a definition into a new word to replace the sequence with a single word.
 This keeps definitions short and understandable.

 But what if we want to change the message of `hellos`?
 Forth allows you to redefine words at any time, but this does not change the behavior of any